jilion/player.sublimevideo.net/SPECS.md

 1. `plsv` calls `mysv` to get the list of the site' subscribed add-ons.
-2. From this list of add-ons, it gets the list of packages (from the mapping table `add-on -> packages`).
+2. From this list of add-ons, it gets the list of packages (from the mapping table `add-on -> packages names`).
-3. From the list of packages, it resolve the dependency tree and ends up with a list of package versions.
+3. From the list of packages names, it resolve the dependency tree and ends up with a list of packages.
-4. It then generates a MD5 for this list of package versions (sorted).
+4. It then generates a MD5 for this list of packages (sorted).
 5. It check if an AppMD5 exists fot this MD5.
     * If yes, simply use the existing file and the md5.
     * If no, concatenate all the package versions content and insert them